eltoroit/student-progress/SALESFORCE/@ELTOROIT/README.md

 -   Activating an exercise is based on a field on the delivery.
     -   The current exercise field does not change until an exercise is started
-    -   This affect the instructor view and the student view
+    -   This affect the instructor view and the attendee view
     -   I also fixed the initialization, so it should consistently load the value for the instructor panel
 -   Store exercise start time to calculate exercise duration better
-    -   When you activate a class, create all the students (who have not been created) with a "START" status, then the students can change that to "DONE", "WORKING", or "LATER"
+    -   When you activate a class, create all the attendees (who have not been created) with a "START" status, then the attendees can change that to "DONE", "WORKING", or "LATER"
-    -   We can find out how long a student took to complete the exercise by diff of CreatedData and LastModiedDate
+    -   We can find out how long a attendee took to complete the exercise by diff of CreatedData and LastModiedDate
 -   Stoping an active exercise should change the time only
     -   Not the lookup to the exercise, currently is set to null
     -   So that we could come back to the exercise even after it has stoped.
         -   Right now, clicking current clears the item from the combo box and it has to be found manually.
 It would be just esier to go to the next exercise if we do not forget which one is the crrent one.
--   Student progress to calculate best student in class
+-   Attendee progress to calculate best attendee in class
     -   Do not display instructor points
     -   Swap chart to display horizontally, not vertically.
 -   Display expected duration
--   On the instrcutor page reporting the particular exercise (for any exercise, even previous ones), be able to change the status of the student
+-   On the instrcutor page reporting the particular exercise (for any exercise, even previous ones), be able to change the status of the attendee
     -   Add a row action to select "DONE, WORKING, LATER" states.
 -   Socket.io!!!!!
     -   I tired using EmpAPI, but it's not supported on mobile devices.